send2manoo/manoharpalanisamy.com/_posts/2023-02-14-Linear-Regression.md

 ## <u>Linear Regression</u>

+### Linear Functions

+Linear are equations with x and y values raised to the `power of 1` (usually).
+They can be written in Standard Form:
+`Ax + By = C`
+Or Slope-Intercept Form:
+`y = mx + b`

+### Non-Linear Function

+Non-Linear Equations have x and y values raised to the power of 2 or more.
+The functions form wavy lines of some kind but still pass the vertical line test.

 Our goal is, given a training set, to learn a function `h : X → Y` so that `h(x)` is a `“good”` predictor for the corresponding value of `y`.
 For historical reasons, this function `h` is called a `hypothesis`.

 ![Model Representation](Model_representation_kmUIa0Ffj.png){: w="395" h="340" style="border-radius:1%" .shadow}